Alera Group Data Breach Exposes Social Security Numbers

 The data breach impacted individuals who received services from Alera Group, its clients, or third-party providers and current and former employees and dependents.
 Alera Group disclosed the cybersecurity incident to the U.S. Department of Health and Human Services on July 29, 2029, reporting 155,567 individuals impacted.

-The breach affected multiple states, including 27,725 Washington residents, 1,845 in Maine, 105,555, 8,014 in Iowa, in Texas, 458 in Massachusetts, 829 in Montana, 8,113 in South Carolina and 8,343 in New Hampshire.
+The breach affected multiple states, including 27,725 Washington residents, four in Maine, 8,014 in Iowa, 257 in Texas, 458 in Massachusetts, 829 in Montana, 8,113 in South Carolina and one in New Hampshire.

-The incident was also reported to several state attorney generals' offices, including the Washington, Maine, Texas, Massachusetts, California, Vermont, Iowa, South Carolina, Montana and New Hampshire.
+The incident was also reported to several state attorney generals' offices, including Washington, Maine, Texas, Massachusetts, California, Vermont, Iowa, South Carolina, Montana and New Hampshire.
 Alera Group notified affected consumers in writing on May 21, 2025 and published a Notice of Privacy Event on its website the same day.

 Alera Group's response